apache/jena-site/source/documentation/fuseki2/fuseki-security.md

 Anonymous SPARQL queries would no longer be possible in this example.

+Note that this `authcBasic,user[admin]` configuration construct allows any authenticated user to access the endpoint, regardless of the value of user.
+See the simple user/password/group example below for more fine-grained control, using roles.

 Again, please consult the [Apache Shiro](https://shiro.apache.org/) website for details and more sophisticated setups.
 The default configuration of Fuseki is kept simple but is *not* recommended for setups where sensitive data is